Stories

 Sina Filliger

-Sina Filliger, together with her husband Roger, is the hub of the Hotel Bellevue-Terminus in Engelberg.
-In addition to her role in marketing, she gives the Bellevue-Terminus its unique individuality.
-Her eye for detail makes the hotel's interior design shine and spreads its very special vibe.
-She is therefore responsible for an important unique selling point of the hotel.
-Sina Filliger also has her fingers and her eye in other places, for example at the annual Food Unplugged, where she is the mastermind behind the decorations.
+Sina Filliger - together with her husband Roger - is at the heart of the Hotel Bellevue-Terminus in Engelberg.
+In addition to her role in marketing, she plays a key role in shaping the unique individuality of the hotel.
+With her eye for detail, she makes the interior design shine and gives the hotel its very special vibe.
+In this way, she makes a decisive contribution to an important unique selling point of the Bellevue Terminus.
+But her flair for aesthetics is not only evident here - she also brings her creative signature to other projects, such as the annual Food Unplugged, where she is the creative driving force behind the decoration.

 Mary Birkeland

 Mary Birkeland comes from Sauda in Norway and has lived in Engelberg for many years.
 Skiing has been one of her passions since she was a child.
-She used to freeski professionally and took part in international competitions.
-Mary Birkeland is now a ski instructor at Titlis and is part of the Ski Patrol team, which ensures safety on the slopes, especially in avalanche prevention.
-In summer, she gives her all in service at the Stäfelialp mountain restaurant
+She enjoys freeskiing and has already taken part in competitions.
+Mary Birkeland now works at Titlis and is part of the Ski Patrol team, which ensures safety on the slopes, particularly in avalanche prevention.

 Sanne Mona